We give you the itinerary and the necessary tips to start the trip to England on your own for 7 days.

 In the cities we moved with:

 - Metro: the transportation par excellence in London, I recommend that you have your Oyster Cards ready from the beginning.
-They can be purchased on the Visit Britain site and with different pre-loaded options, they arrived very quickly.
+They can be purchased on the Visit Britain site and with different preloaded options, they arrived rapidly.
 The card cost £ 5 plus the pounds contained in the card.
-The cost of the “oyster”, as I nicknamed it, pays off very quickly since a subway ticket costs £ 2.40 with Oyster or £ 4.90 in cash so in two trips it is already amortized.
-If you have balance left on the card when leaving the city you can request a refund at the machines, but beware, the card will be deactivated and will only serve as a souvenir ^^ so that step must be done only when we are sure that we will not return for a long time.
+The cost of the “oyster”, as I nicknamed it, pays off quickly since a subway ticket costs £ 2.40 with Oyster or £ 4.90 in cash so in two trips it is already amortized.
+If you have balance left on the card when leaving the city you can request a refund at the machines, but beware, the card will be deactivated and will only serve as a souvenir ^^ so that step must be done only when we are certain that we will not return for a long time.

-- Tourist bus: In Bath we did not stay overnight so we had to make the most of the day.
+- Tourist bus: In Bath we did not stay overnight, so we had to make the most of the day.
 Taking advantage of the fact that the center is relatively small, we decided to take the tourist bus, the classic City Sightseeing.

-- Ferry: in Bristol we took the ferry to get around quickly.
+- Ferry: in Bristol, we took the ferry to get around quickly.
 It is a very popular means of transport among visitors.
-The only drawback is that you have to look closely at the schedules (especially to see what time the last one is) 😀
+The only drawback is that you have to look closely at the schedules (especially to see what time the last one is).

 By the way, as you can see in the photos I show you, in the London Underground you can see everything: even a wedding couple taking their wedding photos O_O